envisioning/vocab/src/content/articles/findreplace-transformers.md

 ---
 generality:
 - 0.34
 - 0.325
 - 0.31
 - 0.295
 - 0.28
 - 0.265
 - 0.25
 slug: findreplace-transformers
-summary:
-  Novel architectural extension of traditional transformers, designed to achieve Turing completeness and enhance model performance on complex tasks.
+summary: Novel architectural extension of traditional transformers, designed to achieve Turing completeness and enhance model performance on complex tasks.
 title: Find+Replace Transformers
+year_origin: 2021
 ---

 Find+Replace Transformers represent an advancement in transformer technology, addressing the limitation of traditional transformers which are not Turing complete.
 This architecture integrates multiple transformers in a manner that allows for the execution of more complex, programmable operations that a single transformer cannot perform.
 The key feature is its ability to emulate arbitrary computational functionalities by decomposing them into simpler transformer-executable tasks.
 This capability is essential for tasks requiring higher-order reasoning and generalization beyond fixed pattern recognition, making them particularly valuable for tasks that benefit from deep semantic understanding and flexible adaptation.